bartimer/pg-ai/robotics/README.md

 ## Changing the target location

 The target location is part of the observation space.
-After a few experiments with changing the target location, we noticed that the further we are in the learning, the rather it is to change the target.
+After a few experiments with changing the target location, we noticed that the further we are in the learning, the harder it is to change the target.
 Targets in the neighbourhood of the old target could be reached easier then new targets that are far away.

+Therefore we experimented a bit with changing the target location after x successfull episodes or y unsuccessfull episodes, starting with easier to reach targets to try to speed up the learning process.
+This did not yet result in a good learning curve but might need more timesteps (only tested with 10 000).